-Act reference: SSAct section 11A(1)(a) If a principal home is a dwelling-house-the land adjacent …, section 11A(3) Private land use test, section 11A(6) Extended land use test, section 1118(1) Certain assets to be disregarded in calculating the value of a person's assets
+Act reference: SSAct section 11A(1)(a) If the principal home is a dwelling-house …, section 11A(3) Private land use test, section 11A(6) Extended land use test, section 1118(1) Certain assets to be disregarded in calculating the value of a person's assets

 Operating a business from their principal home

 Where an income support recipient operates a business from their home, each case needs to be considered individually to decide whether the whole home property continues to be exempt.
 If part of the property is used for both business and domestic purposes, then this part of the property is part of the principal home and is exempt.

 Example: If there is a specific room in the house that is used for the business but is also used for domestic purposes, this particular room remains part of the principal home and is exempt.